Join YUGSA in our governance campaigns in partnership with York’s Cross-Campus Alliance (CCA)! E-mail email@example.com to get involved.

 YUGSA is working together with the Cross-Campus Alliance (CCA) to address corporatization and governance issues at York.
 The CCA is composed of Canadian Union of Public Employees, Local 1356 (CUPE 1356), Canadian Union of Public Employees, Local 3903 (CUPE 3903), York Federation of Students (YFS), York University Faculty Association (YUFA), York University Graduate Students’ Association (YUGSA), and York University Staff Association (YUSA).

-In the 2017-18 year, through a shared governance campaign with the CCA, we will:
+Through a shared governance campaign with the CCA, we will:

 - Address the need for open, transparent and democratic hires for Dean and other senior administrators;